 Canon T6 vs Leica M Typ 262

 The Canon EOS Rebel T6 (called Canon 1300D in some regions) and the Leica M (Typ 262) are two digital cameras that were officially introduced, respectively, in March 2016 and November 2015.
-The T6 is a DSLR, while the M Typ 262 is a rangefinder-style mirrorless camera.
+The T6 is a DSLR, while the M Typ 262 is a rangefinder-focusing mirrorless camera.
 The cameras are based on an APS-C (T6) and a full frame (M Typ 262) sensor.
 The Canon has a resolution of 17.9 megapixels, whereas the Leica provides 23.7 MP.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS Rebel T6 and the Leica M (Typ 262)?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.